Clan Kennedy: 15th and 16th centuries

-In about 1457 John's direct descendant, Gillbert, was created Lord Kennedy.
+In about 1457 John's direct descendant, Gilbert Kennedy, a son of Mary Stewart and grandson of Robert III of Scotland, was created Lord Kennedy.
 He was also a regent to the infant James III of Scotland.
-James Kennedy, brother of the first Lord Kennedy, was one of Scotland's best loved bishops.
+James Kennedy, his brother, was one of Scotland's best loved bishops.
 James served briefly as High Chancellor of Scotland and was also Bishop of Dunkeld, and also later Archbishop of St Andrews.
 In 1450 he founded St Salvator's College.

 Hugh Kennedy of Ardstinchar was a Scots mercenary who fought at the Siege of Orléans for Joan of Arc.
 As a result, Joan figures on the arms of Kennedy of Bargany.

-In 1509, Sir David Kennedy, the third Lord Kennedy was created Earl of Cassillis.
+In 1509, David Kennedy, 3rd Lord Kennedy, was created Earl of Cassilis.
 He was killed at the Battle of Flodden in 1513.
 The second Earl of Cassillis was murdered in 1527.
 Gillbert Kennedy, the third Earl, was one of four Scottish commissioners who were poisoned on their return from the marriage of Mary, Queen of Scots to the Dauphin of France in 1558.
 The third Earl had inherited his title at the age of twelve and one of his first acts was to sign the death warrant of Patrick Hamilton, the first Scottish Protestant martyr.

 The Moray Kennedys were a branch of the clan who travelled north with the sister of the third Lord Kennedy, Janet Kennedy who had a son by James IV of Scotland, as part of the possession of the earldom of Moray.
 The Moray Kennedys became a sept of the Clan Cameron.